 Recently we spoke about some of the brilliant charities operating in Edinburgh, but this week we want give a shout out to these incredible purpose-led businesses in Edinburgh who are harnessing purchasing power for good.

 Our experience of working with hundreds of businesses means we are constantly inspired by the innovation, creativity, and purpose of charities and businesses across the UK – we think you will be too!
-Here are five social enterprises in Edinburgh that we LOVE.
+Here are five purpose-led businesses in Edinburgh that we LOVE.

 For all organisations, evaluating and tracking outcomes is vital for securing much-needed funding and proving their impact, but it is not an easy thing to do.